 The 4 best ways to get from Narita to Roppongi

 Fastest: If you want to get there as quickly as possible, take the Keisei Skyliner from Narita Airport (either of the airport terminal stations) to Ueno, then change to the Tokyo Metro Hibiya Line, which will take you to Roppongi.
 The total ride time is just 66 minutes, and tickets are ¥2,670 one way.
 You can buy Keisei Skyliner tickets online in advance.

-Easier: Since there is no direct train, the easiest way of getting there is to take a limousine bus from Narita Airport to one of the hotels in Roppongi.
-Tickets cost ¥3,100 one way, which is a little steep, but the bus saves you a lot of stress and schlepping if you have big bags.
+Easier: Since there is no direct train, the easiest way of getting there is to take an Airport Limousine Bus from Narita Airport to one of the hotels in Roppongi.
+Tickets cost about ¥3,100 one way, which is a little steep, but the bus saves you a lot of stress and schlepping if you have big bags.
 The journey takes between 90-140 minutes, depending on traffic conditions.

 For other ideas on how to get from Narita to Roppongi or other parts of Tokyo, have a look at our mega guide.